Epoch has some really unique designs going into the fit of the glove.

 Shortstop.com put together a product video for these goalies gloves that you can view here:

-While Epoch might not be a major player in lacrosse gear, their high-end goalie glove – the Epoch Integra Goalie Glove might be one of the top on the market.
+While Epoch might not be a major player in lacrosse gear, they are trying to enter the lacrosse goalie glove scene with the Epoch Integra goalie gloves.

 Success!
 Now check your email to confirm your subscription.